Ziggy Ansah says his pairing with Jadeveon Clowney ‘really speaks for itself’

 But money wasn’t all he thought about, he said.

-He hopes he’s able to be fully apart of it on Sunday, getting antsy to get back on the field after not having played since last Dec.
+He hopes he’s able to be fully apart of it Sunday, getting antsy to get back on the field after not having played since Dec.
 9

-Moore, Hunt, the only players to sit out practice while Iupati takes part on a limited basis
+Moore, Hunt, the only players to sit out practice

-Those two are assured at this point of being two of the team’s seven inactive players against the Bengals.
+Those two are assured of being two of the team’s seven inactive players against the Bengals.

-But Seattle may have a pretty healthy roster otherwise.
+The Seahawks may have a healthy roster otherwise.

-Seven other players were listed as limited participants but all have also been portrayed as having at least a a chance to play.
+Seven other players were listed as limited participants, but all have also been portrayed as having at least a chance to play.

 Those seven were Ansah, Clowney, WR Jaron Brown (toe), OT George Fant (ankle), DE L.J.
 Collier (ankle), OL Mike Iupati (foot) and OT Duane Brown (knee).

-Clowney was again listed as non-injury related with his snaps being limited as he works his way back into football shape.
+Clowney’s limitation was listed as noninjury related with his snaps being limited as he works his way back into football shape.

-Of the rest, Iupati may be the most questionable as he has been out most of the offseason while battling foot and calf issues —- he did not play in the preseason.
-But Carroll said on Wednesday he is trying to make it back and didn’t rule out he could be available, though at this point it seems likely Ethan Pocic will start in his place at left guard.
+Of the rest, Iupati may be the most questionable as he has been out most of the offseason while battling foot and calf issues.-He did not play in the preseason.
+Carroll said Wednesday he is trying to make it back and didn’t rule out he could be available.
+At this point it seems likely Ethan Pocic will start in his place at left guard.

-That Fant practiced again Thursday seems to show he’s on the way back from the ankle injury that held him out for the final three preseason games.
+That Fant practiced again Thursday and is on the way back from the ankle injury that held him out for the final three preseason games.

 DK Metcalf was listed as a full participant as were safety Marquise Blair and linebacker Shaquem Griffin.